Disease Guide ·Arthritis ·2026

 The Senior Cat Problem

 Since 90% of cats over 12 have arthritis, insuring a senior cat is nearly impossible without it being pre-existing.
-The key is enrolling your cat young — ideally as a kitten or young adult — years before arthritis develops.
-If you wait until your cat is showing signs of slowing down, it's too late for arthritis coverage.
+Enroll young - as a kitten or young adult - before arthritis develops.

 Red flag · Chronic condition